SamiMaalouf/ProgrammableMatterSimulation/README.md

   - Agent position swapping
   - Random moves as a last resort

+## Algorithm Details

+### A* Algorithm
+- Uses a combination of actual cost and heuristic estimated cost
+- Optimal for finding shortest paths in most scenarios
+- Balanced between speed and path quality

+### BFS Algorithm
+- Explores all neighbors at the present depth before moving to nodes at the next depth
+- Guaranteed to find the shortest path in unweighted graphs
+- Works well in maze-like environments

+### Minimax Algorithm
+- Applies game theory concepts to pathfinding
+- Views obstacles as adversaries that try to block optimal paths
+- Uses alpha-beta pruning for performance optimization
+- Good for finding robust paths in complex environments

+### Expectimax Algorithm
+- Extension of Minimax that accounts for probabilistic outcomes
+- Models uncertainty in the environment
+- Considers the expected utility of each possible move
+- Well-suited for scenarios with unpredictable obstacles

 ## How It Works

 1. Agents are placed manually or at predefined positions
 2. Target positions form a shape (diamond, triangle, square) or are placed manually
 3. The Hungarian algorithm determines the optimal agent-to-target assignments
-4. A* pathfinding calculates the optimal path for each agent to reach its target
+4. The selected pathfinding algorithm calculates paths for each agent to reach its target
-5. Agents move one step at a time along their paths
+5. Agents move according to the selected movement mode (parallel or sequential)
 6. The deadlock handler detects and resolves situations where agents block each other

 ## Implementation Details

-- **Centralized Decision Making**: A central controller assigns targets and calculates paths
-- **Sequential Movements**: Agents move one by one to avoid collisions
-- **Deadlock Prevention**: The simulation includes mechanisms to detect and resolve deadlocks
+- **Decision Modes**: Choose between centralized (global knowledge) or distributed (limited visibility)
+- **Movement Topologies**: Von Neumann (4-way) or Moore (8-way) movement
-- **Performance Tracking**: The UI displays the total number of moves and deadlocks resolved
+- **Performance Tracking**: The UI displays the total number of moves and other statistics